PeterMosmans/javascript-secure-coding/README.md

 When manually starting the services, source the `.env` file, as the environment file contains important variables required for the various services to run.

+## Architecture

+The web server has the following functionality:

+- Input output page `/` - dynamically display output, filter, sanitize, and validate data
+- Authentication page `/authentication`: log in, reset session
+- Authorization page `/authorization` - perform an action as authenticated user, validate access permissions of a token
+- Authorization page `/authorization-protected` - perform a protected, validated action as authenticated user, validate access permissions of a token
+- Test page `/test` - Check whether the demo site is correctly functioning

 ## Copyright / License

 Great that you're using this code, hopefully you'll find it useful!
 All that I'm